-Looking back and reflecting on how and why our company survived and prospered in good times and bad, I came up with three tips I think are significant considerations to any small business.
-It would have been nice to learn them quicker, but hind sight is always 20-20.
+Looking back and reflecting on how and why our company survived and prospered, in good times and bad, I came up with three tips I think are significant considerations to any small business.
+It would have been nice to learn them earlier, but hind sight is always 20-20.

-First, let’s start with a little bit of history.
-Over the past decade our company, Kuno Creative grew from one to twenty employees.
-It’s a small business compared to most, but we still had key decision making to do along the way as we decided what direction we wanted to lead the company.
+First, let’s start with some history.
+Over the past decade, our company – Kuno Creative – grew from one to twenty employees.
+It’s a small business compared to most, but we still had key decision making to do along the way as we decided what direction we wanted to head in.